atcmasta/AttendanceBot/README.md

 # AttendanceBot
-A discord attendance bot which can be used to register and create an overview of attendance for certain events.
+A discord attendance bot based on Discord4J (https://github.com/Discord4J/Discord4J) which can be used to register and create an overview of attendance for certain events.

 ## Building
 In order to build the bot for yourself you will need Maven.
 Run the following Maven command to build the .jar file: